tervoju/aalto_floats/AaltoFloatsEdge/readme.md

 ## docker logs

-docker logs size should be limited e.g.
+docker logs size should be limited e.g. as logs might fill the memory.

 in /etc/docker/daemon.json
 ```